 There isn't always time during the day to prepare a midday meal, and sometimes even making lunch the night before can seem like too much work.
 Preparing a nutritious and filling lunch doesn't have to mean spending hours in the kitchen.
 Here are ways to quickly whip up a healthy noontime meal.

 When making dinner, always make extra.
 Grill up two pieces of salmon, cook up one cup of quinoa, and steam a bunch of broccoli.
 Eat half for dinner, and place the remaining food in a reusable container.
 Boom — tomorrow's lunch is ready.

 Who says a healthy lunch has to be completely homemade?
 If part of your lunch is premade, it'll save you lots of prep time.
 Place a frozen veggie burger patty in a container in the fridge with a whole-wheat bun, lettuce, and tomato, or buy precooked organic grilled chicken breast strips and add them to a whole-wheat pita with sliced cheese, spinach, avocado, and salsa.
 Take advantage of the fruits and veggies that are precut at the grocery store and look for single-size servings of hummus, nut butters, and precooked whole grains.

 Five Is the Magic Number

 If making your lunch every night seems like a chore, make all your lunches at once.
-I'm a fan of cutting up a huge salad and divvying it up between five containers on Sunday night, but you can also do the same with a big pot of soup, a veggie casserole, low-cal crockpot stew, a bean and pasta dish, or grill up a bunch of chicken and veggies.
+Prep a huge salad and divide it up between five containers on Sunday night , or do the same with a big pot of soup, a veggie casserole, low-cal crockpot stew , a bean and pasta dish, or grill up a bunch of chicken and veggies.
 This is a great option if you don't mind eating the same thing for lunch every day.

 Source: Instagram user popsugarfitness